notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/plugin-management.md

 ```

 ## Install Notation Venafi Plugin (v0.3.0)

-To find out more about the Venafi Plugin, please refer to: https://github.com/Venafi/notation-venafi-csp
+To find out more about the Venafi Plugin, please refer to this [GitHub repository](https://github.com/Venafi/notation-venafi-csp).

 ### Install from URL: